EnactusSheffieldCodeCreators/codecreators-website/index.md

   - image_path: "/assets/images/CC-Logo.svg"
     alt: "Beginner Course"
     title: "Beginner Course"
-    excerpt: "Comprehensive 8 week introductory course to Python, consisting of a 1 hour lecture followed by a 1 hour seminar each week.
-Content covered includes Data Types and Structures, Control Flow, Functions, Modules and File Handling, with a certificate of recognition upon completion.
-Ideal for those with no prior experience who wish to gain a basic understanding of beginners Python and Programming.
-All sessions are recorded and they will be accessible by students who miss a session.
-The sessions are held on Sundays at 1pm, and are open to students as well as non-students."
+    excerpt: "An 8 week introductory course to Python, ideal with those with little to no prior programming experience.
+By committing only 2 hours per week, you will learn all the skills you need to start making your own Python projects!
+Sessions are held on Sundays at 1pm, and are recorded for students who miss a live session.
+Attending all the lectures will be rewarded with a certificate of completion, and handing in the final project will be rewarded with a certificate of commendation."
     btn_label: "Beginner Course Information"
     btn_class: "btn--info align-center"
     url: "/courses/beginner-course"